We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 As a former game critic, I’ve played a lot of games on many platforms.
 That means I have a better-than-average knowledge of the games out there.
 I’ve also reviewed lots of gaming peripherals—including mice, keyboards, and controllers—so I have a strong understanding of their strengths and weaknesses.
 All of the games on this list feature interfaces that require either the ability to point and click or a higher number of gameplay-focused buttons than on a controller.
 In many cases, these games are available on PC and consoles, but playing them with a controller feels like a compromise.

-The best PC games that demand a mouse and keyboard: Our Reviews & Recommendations
+The best PC games: Our Reviews & Recommendations

 Now that we know the distinction between a “controller game” and a “mouse and keyboard game,” let’s take a quick look at some amazing games that you should absolutely always play with mouse and keyboard, regardless of whether or not you technically have other options.